fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseServerFirewallRule.md

 ```

 ## DESCRIPTION
-The **Get-AzureSqlDatabaseServerFirewallRule** cmdlet gets firewall rules for an instance of ssSDS Server.
+The **Get-AzureSqlDatabaseServerFirewallRule** cmdlet gets firewall rules for an instance of Azure SQL Database Server.
 If you specify a firewall rule by name, this cmdlet returns information about that firewall rule.
-Otherwise, the cmdlet returns information about all the firewall rules on the specified ssSDS server.
+Otherwise, the cmdlet returns information about all the firewall rules on the specified Azure SQL Database server.

 ## EXAMPLES